weso/landportalDoc/importers/importers_documentation.rst

      + The base URL of a web page, if scrapping techniques were used.

  - indicator_relations: list of objects IndicatorRelation, as they are represented in the model.
 It is really uncommon to have indicator relations so, by default, this param is None.

+ The `schema describing the xml's structure`_ could be accesed here.
+This would be an `example of a final xml produced by an importer`_
+ .. example of a final xml produced by an importer: https://raw.githubusercontent.com/weso/landportalDoc/gh-pages/interfaces/xml/sample.xml
+ .. schema describing the xml's structure: https://github.com/weso/landportalDoc/blob/gh-pages/interfaces/xml/landportalDataset.xsd
 FAO Agricultural Censues
 """"""""""""""""""""""""
 FAO organization has four different importers, depending on where we have find the data.
 This one in particular handles three different excel files, which represents the same indicators through time.
 Every excel file has a different format which made impossible the development of an homogeneous importer, driving to this situation: